Python3pkg/Nappy/README.md

         import logging
         logging.captureWarnings(True)

 which will simply turn off the warning.
+NOTE: This actually turns off ALL warnings.

+Alternatively, you can put "PYTHONWARNINGS=ignore" into your environment, e.g., by invoking python this way if you are using sh/bash/etc:

+    PYTHONWARNINGS=ignore python

+and/or something like this in an appropriate shell startup file

+    PYTHONWARNINGS=ignore export PYTHONWARNINGS

+Again note that doing this is turning off all python warnings, which arguably isn't a great idea (but works).

 The underlying issue, which is that your overall configuration isn't properly checking SSL certificates, remains true (and has nothing to do with `Numerous` however it may be that you first experience it here because the numerous server requires SSL communication)

 There are several other/better (and more complicated) approaches to fixing this; though the best practice remains: upgrade to a newer python infrastructure.
+I am not putting pointers to those here because they all have various tradeoffs; google this topic if you want to start down the maze of twisty passages on your own...

 ### shell-cmd